MicroFocus/lre-gh-action/README.md

 How to import tests from YAML files saved in the Git repository
 ===============================================================

 Copy your YAML files to a folder in your Git repository (YAML files under the root of the Git repository will be ignored).
-The plugin will create the test in the LoadRunner Enterprise project according to:
+The plugin will create the test in the project according to:

 -   The file name (without extension) which will be used as test name.
 -   The location of the file in the Git repository which will be the location of the test under the root folder ('Subject') in the **Test Management** tree.